Occupational Safety and Health Administration (OSHA), Labor.

-MET submitted acceptable applications for expansion of its scope of recognition.
-OSHA's review of the application file, and pertinent documentation, indicate that MET can meet the requirements prescribed by 29 CFR 1910.7 for expanding its recognition to include the addition of these three test standards for NRTL testing and certification listed above.
-This preliminary finding does not constitute an interim or temporary approval of MET's application.
+MET submitted acceptable applications for expansion of the scope of recognition.
+OSHA's review of the application file, and pertinent documentation, indicate that MET has met the requirements prescribed by 29 CFR 1910.7 for expanding the recognition to include the addition of these four test standards for NRTL testing and certification listed in Table 2.
+This preliminary finding does not constitute an interim or temporary approval of MET's applications.

-OSHA welcomes public comment as to whether MET meets the requirements of 29 CFR 1910.7 for expansion of its recognition as an NRTL.
+OSHA welcomes public comment as to whether MET meets the requirements of 29 CFR 1910.7 for expansion of the recognition as a NRTL.
 Comments should consist of pertinent written documents and exhibits.
 Commenters needing more time to comment must submit a request in writing, stating the reasons for the request.
 Commenters must submit the written request for an extension by the due date for comments.
 OSHA will limit any extension to 10 days unless the requester justifies a longer period.
 OSHA may deny a request for an extension if the request is not adequately justified.
-To obtain or review copies of the exhibits identified in this notice, as well as comments submitted to the docket, contact the Docket Office, Room N-3508, Occupational Safety and Health Administration, U.S. Department of Labor, at the above address.
+To obtain or review copies of the exhibits identified in this notice, as well as comments submitted to the docket, contact the Docket Office at the above address.
 These materials also are available online at http://www.regulations.gov under Docket No. OSHA-2006-0028.

-OSHA staff will review all comments to the docket submitted in a timely manner and, after addressing the issues raised by these comments, will recommend to the Assistant Secretary for Occupational Safety and Health whether to grant MET's applications for expansion of its scope of recognition.
-The Assistant Secretary will make the final decision on granting the applications.
+OSHA staff will review all comments to the docket submitted in a timely manner and, after addressing the issues raised by these comments, will make a recommendation to the Assistant Secretary for Occupational Safety and Health whether to grant MET's Start Printed Page 6370applications for expansion of the scope of recognition.
+The Assistant Secretary will make the final decision on granting the application.
 In making this decision, the Assistant Secretary may undertake other proceedings prescribed in Appendix A to 29 CFR 1910.7.

 End Supplemental Information